 Actively setting up a time for reading will help you stick to the habit.
 Try to allot a specific time daily for reading.
 You can even set up a reading space if you can.
 Every day, at the scheduled time, you can go to the distraction-free reading space and spend time with a book.

 Once you are invested in a book, it is easy to scrape together every free minute for reading, especially if you are reading an ebook.
 For example, I read while commuting to work, waiting for the elevator, waiting for people to assemble for a meeting, etc. You know all those chores people do while watching TV?
 I substitute my Kindle with the TV.
 Where there is a will, there is a way!
+Check out Part 2 of this series for simple tips to make time for reading.

 6. Set a goal

 A goal helps you progress.
 Set up some sort of reading challenge that suits your needs.
 You can set a goal of reading 1-2 pages daily or pledge to read for a few hours every weekend.
 You can try the Ray Bradbury diet of reading one short story, one essay and one poem every day.
+I’m currently doing a variation of this as a media diet plan and you can join me if you’d like.

 You can also take part in an online reading challenge.
 There are so many reading challenges focused on a certain theme.
 Many of them focus on the number of books/pages as well.
 You can start off by taking up any reading challenge you like and then keep tailoring it as the days go.